EUDAT-B2STAGE/http-api/docs/quick_start.md

 # Quick start

+This is a reference page to quick start the HTTP API project.

-## Download and deploy for development
+## Deploy for development

 A minimum set of operations to start developing within this repository: